NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation/README.md

 ### Personal Note
 - I initially followed existing RISC-V pipeline diagrams, but found they lacked enough detailed information for full implementation.
 To address this, I made several design modifications based on my own testing and understanding of hazard timing and pipeline behavior.
 The resulting pipeline reflects these practical adjustments.

-- While refactoring components for my Superscalar pipeline, I found a few areas in my original ALU design that could be improved for better stability and scalability.
+While working on my Superscalar pipeline, I noticed a few ways to improve the original ALU design from my 5-stage pipeline — making it more stable and easier to scale.

-The 5-stage pipeline is still a solid learning baseline, but if you’re planning to add advanced features, I’d definitely encourage you to check out the refactored ALU in my Superscalar repo — and feel free to play around with it!
-Experimenting and testing is the best way to understand how it works and how to adapt it to your own designs. 🚀
+The 5-stage version is still a great learning tool, but if you’re thinking about adding more advanced features, I recommend checking out the updated ALU in my Superscalar repo.
+Feel free to try it out and experiment — that’s the best way to really understand how it works and how to build on it. 🚀

-If you’re curious why I refactored it this way, just send me a message — happy to share what I learned!
+If you’re curious about why I changed certain things, just reach out — I’d be happy to walk you through what I learned!

 ### Design Note — Control Signals
 Instead of passing the full opcode through the pipeline, I generate compact control signals during instruction decode.
 This reduces the number of bits transferred between stages and simplifies control logic in later stages.